debug-ito/greskell/README.md

 `Element` type-class has two associated types.

 - `ElementID` is the type of the vertex ID.
 It depends on your graph database implementation and settings.
 - `ElementProperty` is the type of the property of the vertex.
-If you don't care, just use `AVertexProperty`.
+If you don't care, you can use `AVertexProperty`.

 Once `Person` is a `Vertex`, you can use it in greskell's traversal DSL.